-SPARK PLUG CIRCUIT :
+SPARK PLUG CIRCUIT

-High Voltage circuit problems can become more evident after a Perma-Tune electronic ignition box is installed.
+Shielded spark plug wires can cause intermittent ignition due to short circuits between the spark plug wire and spark plug wire shield.
+Also, high voltage circuit problems can become more evident after a Perma-Tune ignition box is installed due to the high performance nature of the unit.
 Rough idle or a miss in the mid RPM range can mean there is a defective coil, cap, rotor, spark plug wire, or spark plug wire connector.
 Since the Perma-Tune is a high performance ignition, these problems can be masked by installing a comparatively low power stock ignition box in the car.
 The use of dielectric grease on all electrical connections is highly recommended, especially on spark plug boots.

-When examining the spark plug voltage with an oscilloscope, all six cylinders must read the same.
 When checking the spark plug wires with an Ohm meter, all six cylinder wires should read the same resistance.